Friday, October 28, 2016

 Separating Paranoid Balderdash From Rational Conspiracy Thinking

 It is no secret that in certain nations governed by the Neoliberal security meme, any conspiracy thinking is regarded as - if not a specific pathology - at least a minor mental aberration ("tin foil hat" syndrome).
 This actually makes eminent logical sense given the leaders of a Neoliberal, security -based government must - by definition- be on the lookout for anyone who might inveigh against their hard-earned agenda for which any disclosures are unwelcome.
+This is especially so with the JFK assassination, superbly exposed in Col. John Hughes-Wilson's recent book, JFK - An American Coup d'Etat.

 No surprise then that a long time Neoliberal columnist, David Brooks, wrote in a recent NY Times Op-Ed ('The Epidemic Of Worry'):